Mandati-Koushik-99K/Learning-GIT/ALL_LEVELS/LEVEL_THREE.md

   git checkout main
   git merge feature-branch  # Clean history!
   ```

-- **Power User Tips**:
-  - Use `git log --oneline --graph` to visualize before rebasing
-  - Create a backup branch: `git branch backup-feature`
-  - Use `fixup` more than `squash` for cleaner messages
-  - Set editor: `git config --global core.editor "code --wait"`
-  - Use `autosquash` feature for automatic cleanup

 - **The Golden Rule of Interactive Rebase**:
   > **Never rebase commits that have been pushed to a shared repository!**
   > Interactive rebase rewrites history.
 If others have based work on your commits, rewriting will cause major conflicts and confusion.